windwhiterain/Elf/readme.md

 ### Embed Into Unity Or Other Python Program
-We have a socket program to handle data transfer and action invoke affairs written in both C# and python,giving chance to embed Elf in Unity.
+We have a socket program to handle data transfer and action invoke affairs written in both C# and python,giving chance to embe Elf in Unity.

-Normally we hope to use Elf in the field of computer graphics, like geometry processing,physical simulation,ray tracing rendering, loading some data from Engine,use an algorithm process it them send back.
+Normally we hope to use Elf in the field of computer graphics, like geometry processing,physical simulation,ray tracing rendering, loading some data from Engine,use an algorithm to process it them send back.

 However,our design is based on general purpose.So Elf may be used